Vaziria/tonnage/doc/masternode-setup.md

 1. Create an address in your local wallet by:<br>
     a.
 QT/GUI Wallet: selecting the Recieve tab, entering a label (name) and pressing the "Request Payment" button<br><br>
     b.
-Command line: entering command ./swamp-cli getnewaddress<br><br>
+Command line: entering command ./tonnage-cli getnewaddress<br><br>
 The address will be presented back to you, copy it for use in the next steps

-2. Send your local wallet 20000 SWAMP by:<br>
+2. Send your local wallet 20000 TNN by:<br>
     a.
 QT/GUI Wallet: selecting the Send tab, entering the address obtained from step 1 in the "Pay To:" field and entering "20000" in the "Amount" field.
 Make sure the "Subtract fee from amount" check box is <b>NOT</b> checked.
 You will see the transaction on the screen in the Overview and Transactions tab<br><br>
     b.
-Command line: entering command ./swamp-cli sendtoaddress "address from step 1" 20000.
+Command line: entering command ./tonnage-cli sendtoaddress "address from step 1" 20000.
 The system will give you the TransID as confirmation <br>

 3. Now wait for your transaction to have 15 confirmations so the network has been properly updated.
 Do this by:
     a.
 QT/GUI Wallet: Hovering your mouse over the transaction which will be called "payment to yourself".
-Don't worry, it won't show 20000 Swamp coin, only the fee.
+Don't worry, it won't show 20000 Tonnage coin, only the fee.
 The wallet will pop up a message such as (6 confirmations, will be available after 10).
 You are wating on this to reach 15 confirmations.<br><br>
     b.
-Command line: entering command ./swamp-cli listtransactions.
+Command line: entering command ./tonnage-cli listtransactions.
 The system will give an output similar to the below, you are waiting on the confirmations to reach 15.<br>

                 "account": "",
                     "address": "WXQ2sBjp1bNEqrtiCG934Cd2ES5Egtgf4J",